flaviut/nim-by-example/content/oop_macro.md

   #     Empty
   #     StmtList
   #       DotExpr
-  #         Ident !"self"
+  #         Ident !"this"
   #         Ident !"age"

+  # create a new stmtList for the result
   result = newStmtList()
-  result.add newEmptyNode()
-  # create a new stmtList for the result,
-  # the first slot is a placeholder
-  # the type definition we generate

-  var rec_list = newNimNode(nnkRecList)
   # var declarations will be turned into object fields
+  var recList = newNimNode(nnkRecList)

-  # Iterate over the statements, adding `self: T`
+  # Iterate over the statements, adding `this: T`
   # to the parameters of functions
-  for node in children(in_stmts):
+  for node in body.children:
-    case node.kind
+    case node.kind:

-    of nnkMethodDef, nnkProcDef:
+      of NnkMethodDef, NnkProcDef:
-      # inject self:T into the arguments
+        # inject `this: T` into the arguments
-      let p = node.params.copyNimTree
+        let p = copyNimTree(node.params)
-      p.insert(1, newIdentDefs(ident"self", class_name))
+        p.insert(1, newIdentDefs(ident"this", typeName))
         node.params = p
-      result.add node
+        result.add(node)

-    of nnkVarSection:
+      of NnkVarSection:
-      # variables get turned into fields on the type,
+        # variables get turned into fields of the type.
-      # isn't that neat?
-      # here we just collect them though
-      for N in children(node):
+        for n in node.children:
-        assert n.kind == nnkIdentDefs, "Invalid node " & lispRepr(N)
-        rec_list.add N
+          recList.add(n)

       else:
-      result.add node
+        result.add(node)

   # The following prints out the AST structure:
   #